 Roxana Haines (MA Advanced Theatre Practice 2015) runs Indomitable Productions, who recently presented a personalised concert, An Album of Memories, in partnership with Arts Council England, Age UK Camden and Camden Carers, on 22 October at Goodenough College as part of the Bloomsbury Festival, to support those living with dementia.

 Diana Marina Hanguna (MA Advanced Theatre Practice 2015) has, since January 2016, been Project Coordinator of The George Ciprian Theatre Buzau, Romania.
 From September until November she was also Project Coordinator for TELE-CITY, a telematic research project organized by The George Ciprian Theatre and co-financed through contest by The Administration of the National Cultural Fund (AFCN) in Romania.

-John Higgins (BA (Hons) Theatre Practice 2011) is a Senior Producer for Media Mayhem Productions, who create award-winning content for commercials, online, broadcast and fiction, and whose clients include 20th Century Fox, Condé Nast, Glastonbury and the V&A Museum.
+John Higgins (BA (Hons) Theatre Practice 2011) is a Senior Producer for Media Mayhem Productions, who create award-winning content for commercials, online, broadcast and fiction, and whose clients include 20th Century Fox, Condé Nast, Glastonbury and the Victoria & Albert Museum.

 Daniel Hughes and Rory Evans (both (BA (Hons) Theatre Practice 2011) co-founded Illusion Design and Construct, an innovative company dedicated to creating scenery and props of the highest professional standard, for all sectors of the entertainment industry.
 Dan and Rory employ several Central alumni including Kate Muldoon (BA (Hons) Theatre Practice 2010) as Head Scenic Art on the Sherlock Holmes installation at Madame Tussauds.